cisagov/parsnip/docs/parsnip.md

 Compile and package as usual.
 At minimum, Zeek version 6.1.0 is required to take full advantage of all features.

+As listed as a current limitation, the user will need to manually update the permissions on the testing/scripts/get-zeek-env file in the output folder to add execution permissions.

 ### Running the Parser with Zeek

 There are multiple ways to run the resulting parser using Zeek.
 Below is an example of one way to do it.